agarwal57/cron-expression-parser/README.md

 - cd to the repository
 - Run the command "node index.js <Input>" on the terminal

-### TODO:
+### Known Issues:
-  - Handling JAN-DEC and SUN-SAT for month and day of week
+  - Doesnt handle string values JAN-DEC and SUN-SAT for month and day of week respectively.
+  - Doesnt handle cron expression for a field of the format (num-num)/num
   - The code assumes that the inputs are integers wherever the numbers are expected.
 So, additional validations needs to be added, if required